 Above That 2 – Above That 2 is a continuation of the Above That Club in middle school.
-The club meets once a month on campus during lunch.
-The faculty sponsor is Matt Keating.
+The club meets once a month on campus with faculty sponsor Matt Keating..
+Students of all grades are welcome.
 Above That 2 works to: Better Our World – Better Our School – Better Ourselves.

 Above that 2 is supported by a generous grant from the Safeway Foundation.